Mmoncadaisla/helpers-cartopy/carto_to_postgres/README.md

 ETL script to transfer data from a CARTO account to a PostgreSQL + PostGIS database using psycopg2 and sqlalchemy

+>TIP: Use a docker based environment such as: https://github.com/Mmoncadaisla/geo-toolkit

 # Steps to run the script

 1. Install the necessary dependencies